Adaptive Cumulative Mass Calibration with Conformal Prediction: Experiments

 Finally, we consider two options for transforming the threshold.
-One can use a standard (split) CP procedure with a single global threshold (see Section~\ref{sec:background_conformal}) or an optional transformation that allows instance-dependent thresholds; see equation~\eqref{eq:instance_dependent_score}.
+One can use a standard (split) CP procedure with a single \emph{global threshold} (see Section~\ref{sec:background_conformal}) or an optional transformation that allows instance-dependent thresholds, as given by equation~\eqref{eq:instance_dependent_score}.

-To express these options in our experiments, we denote by \texttt{C} (Constant) the case when no threshold transformation is applied, and by \texttt{Ada} (Adaptive) the case when a normalizing-flow transformation is used~\citep{colombo2024normalizing}.
+In our notation, we denote these choices by \texttt{Const} (Constant), the case when no threshold transformation is applied, and by \texttt{Ada} (Adaptive), the case when a normalizing-flow transformation is used~\citep{colombo2024normalizing}.